 The awards and criteria have been modeled to reflect the National Academic Advising Association (NACADA) awards and Council for the Advancement of Standards for exemplary advising practices.
 Academic Advising Services' hope is that winners of NC State’s award winners will be carried forth in nomination to the NACADA awards.
 The NC State awards and their criteria are as follows:

 The Barbara Soloman Advising Award

-The Barbara Soloman Advising award is given in recognition of dedicated service to students in a primary advisory role.
+The Barbara Soloman Advising award is given in recognition of dedicated service to students from a *primary role advisor (*meaning advising should make up 50% or more of the individual's job duties).
 The winner of this award will be a professional advisor who contributes to student success by going the extra mile to provide involved, holistic and developmentally sensitive guidance.
 Advising load, personal philosophy of advising, commitment to advocacy for students, and evidence of student success and learning will be considered for this award.